Creating and Managing Groups (and Securing Data Sources)

 The Forced Filters dialog box contains two tabs: New Filter and Saved Filters .
 These two tabs are described below:

 - New Filter - Limit access to the data source by the created filter.
-The group will be able to access only allowed in the filter fields from the data source.
+The group is able to access only allowed filter fields from the data source.

 - Saved Filters - Provide access to the filters that have been saved by other users.
-The group will be able to access only allowed in the saved filters fields from the data source.
+The group is able to access only allowed saved filters fields from the data source.

 - Allowing a group the ability to create new data sources, view all existing data sources, and edit a specific data source.